-The Entity did not issue or have outstanding debt during the fiscal period.
-Thus, this procedure is not applicable and was not performed.
+The Authority did not have debt issued or outstanding during the period; therefore, this procedure is not applicable and was not performed.

-B. Obtain a listing of bonds notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
-Randomly select one bond note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).
+B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).

-The Entity did not have bonds or outstanding notes payable during the fiscal period.
-Thus, this procedure is not applicable and was not performed.
+The Authority did not have debt issued or outstanding during the period; therefore, this procedure is not applicable and was not performed.